 All consultation respondents supported the principle of the CP.

-Northern Powergrid responded that it did not believe the Change Proposal went far enough, as it does not consider the impact on other customers who have changed capacity in the 24-month period but have not triggered the 50% clause or have not sought reallocation.
+In addition, one consultation respondent added that it did not believe the Change Proposal went far enough, as it does not consider the impact on other customers who have changed capacity in the 24-month period but have not triggered the 50% clause or have not sought reallocation.

 Question 3 - Are there any other DCUSA changes that you are aware of that this Change could impact?
 If so, please provide the change numbers and your rationale.

-Northern Powergrid identified DCP 407 as a potential interaction with this Change Proposal due to the CP proposing to amend Section 6 of Schedule 32 to ensure a fair allocation of a Final Demand Site with a phased Maximum Import Capacity (“MIC”), comparable to one without a phased MIC.
-It also noted that DCP 389, as identified by the Working Group, also proposes similar changes.
-Northern Powergrid suggests care is required as there may be interactions between all three of these Change Proposals.
+One consultation respondent identified DCP 407 as a potential interaction with this Change Proposal due to the CP proposing to amend Section 6 of Schedule 32 to ensure a fair allocation of a Final Demand Site with a phased Maximum Import Capacity (“MIC”), comparable to one without a phased MIC.

-Scottish Hydro Electric Power Distribution, Southern Electric Power Distribution and UK Power Networks noted that DCP 389 would be impacted by this change.

-Scottish Hydro Electric Power Distribution and Southern Electric Power Distribution stated that DCP 389 looks to introduce an annual review which, if implemented, the specific scenarios within the proposal could occur during the annual review and would need to be taken into account.
-It did not believe the introduction of DCP 410 would make DCP 389 any less viable.
+Three consultation respondents also referred to DCP 389, as identified by the Working Group.
+In summary the following comments were made regarding ither change proposals:

+care is required as there may be interactions between all three of these Change Proposals.

-UK Power Networks noted that DCP 389 has been with the Authority for a decision since 12 July and that consideration needs to be given to what, if anything, can be done in the absence of an earlier decision on DCP 389 to avoid the need to raise a further Change Proposal if both DCP 389 and DCP 410 were approved.
+consideration needs to be given to what, if anything, can be done in the absence of an earlier decision on DCP 389 to avoid the need to raise a further CP if both DCP 389 and DCP 410 were approved

+.
 Question 4 - Do you consider that the proposal better facilitates the DCUSA Charging Objectives?
 Please give supporting reasons.

-All consultation respondents agreed that the Change Proposal better facilitates DCUSA Charging Objective 2.
+All consultation respondents agreed that the Change Proposal better facilitates DCUSA Charging Objective 2.In support of this objective respondents quoted the following:

+“by removing methodology barriers which could unfairly reallocate sites to the wrong band”;

+will be positively impacted for single sites that have changed capacity by more than 50% within the 24-month period to be used for the banding allocation exercise”;

+“this proposal sets out to ‘reduce harmful distortions which impact competition in the market”; and

+“it will allow sites to be allocated to an appropriate residual charging band based on a fairer assessment of the average capacity/consumption and thus would promote enhanced competition among similar end users”.

 Question 5 - Are you aware of any wider industry developments that may impact upon or be impacted by this DCP?